Uzair-shaikh1/ECU-with-Emergency-Brake-Assist/README.md

 The FireBird V Robot receives the CAN message using the MCP2515 CAN module.
 Based on the received safety command, it controls the robot motors and displays the safety state on the LCD.

-## System Architecture

-The system uses LIDAR and IMU sensor data to detect vehicle safety conditions.
-The STM32 acts as the Safety Supervisor ECU and sends safety commands to the Firebird V robot through CAN communication.

 ![System Block Diagram](images/block_diagram.png)
----
 ## Components Used

 * STM32 NUCLEO-F446RE Microcontroller